You will often hear that mindfulness can make you a better person; stronger, kinder, more empathetic.

 I’m sure to some people that little red man is a hero, refusing to march in the same direction as everyone else, boldly beating his own path and blah blah blah.
 But he is also clearly an asshole.
 Look at him, selfishly blocking the stairway and effectively saying “screw you” to everyone behind him who is just trying to make their way down- all because he wants to be a uniquely special individualistic douchebag.

-Individualism isn’t even the bastion of freedom that it’s cracked up to be.
+Individualism isn’t even always the bastion of freedom that it’s cracked up to be.
 Think about it: as a lone individual you have little power against an overbearing boss, or corporation, or government, or any other powerful entity.
 As a lone individual, you will be crushed and dismissed as a fringe radical at best.

 No slave was ever freed, no woman ever got the vote and no minority group ever won civil rights because of a lone individual fighting the unjust power structures of society.
 Every instance of progress in history has only happened because of people joining together and using their collective strength to demand change.